Proxima Midnight: We have blood to spare.

-- Responding to a group of his ogres demanding to be paid by killing them and turning them into zombies.
+- Xykon responds to a group of his ogres demanding to be paid by killing them and turning them into zombies.

-- Dragon Redcloak (a goblin) orders a group of hobgoblin (whom he despises) mooks up a dangerous trail so they would cause an avalanche and ensure the safety of the others.
-Later he sends in unarmed troops against a guard monster, so it will fall asleep after eating them, and orders a human-wave style attack against a fortified city.
-After one of them dies saving his life, he realizes what he's doing and reacts with horror at what he is becoming and promptly stops the wasteful spending of lives.
-They weren't unarmed.
-They were given garnish clubs and cracker shields!
+- Xykon's Dragon Redcloak, who is a goblin, takes over a very large group of hobgoblins after he succeeds in Challenging the Chief.
+(Well, sorta).
+Since goblins have a long running feud with hobgoblins, Redcloak feels little hesitation about giving the hobgoblins dangerous orders likely to result in many of them dying.
+First he orders a group of hobgoblin mooks up a dangerous trail so they would cause an avalanche that would kill them and ensure the safety of the others following after them.
+Later rather than trying to kill a potentially dangerous guard monster, he sends in troops armed only with garnish clubs and cracker shields against it, so it will fall asleep after eating them.
+And during the Siege of Azure City, he orders a human-wave style attack against the fortified walls, obviously not caring about the fate of the hobgoblins at all... until one of them dies saving Redcloak's life, at which point he realizes what he's been doing, reacts with horror at what he is becoming and promptly stops the wasteful spending of lives.

 - In the Azure City siege, the death knight has hobgoblins throw themselves at the wall and die by the hundreds so that their bodies will create a ramp he can ride up.

-- In a bonus strip from No Cure For the Paladin Blues, Xykon kills a mook who has succeeded in slaying a dragon, because the XP he gained from this elevates him beyond a simple mook now—and also makes it possible for him, as a high-level caster, to get a bit of XP that he wouldn't get for killing an unleveled mook.
+- In a bonus strip from No Cure For the Paladin Blues, Xykon kills a mook who has succeeded in slaying a dragon, because the XP the mook gained from this elevates him beyond a simple mook now—and also makes it possible for Xykon, as a high-level caster who rarely faces a threat that will still give him any XP, to get just a bit of XP that he wouldn't get for killing an unleveled mook.

 - Outsider: The Umiak can replace their losses, both of ships and of troops, with extreme ease.
 As such, their battle tactics tend to revolve heavily around mass sacrifice of expendable troops, either to tie up the powerful Loroi vessels while more valuable assets maneuver into place or to attempt to tear through Loroi lines with brute force, and never mind the cost.
 They also think nothing of extremely risky maneuvers such as attempting a "deep jump" into the Leido star system, which potentially cost them large numbers of ships by having them overshoot and land into the system's central star, if it lets them gain a tactical advantage over the Loroi.